Steiner Brothers: World Championship Wrestling (1988–1992)

 At the same time, Scott was being groomed as a singles performer.
 On WCW's weekend TBS shows (WCW Power Hour, WCW Saturday Night, and WCW Main Event).
 There was a special "gauntlet" match segment where a performer was picked to wrestle a top star on each show on that weekend, winning the sum of $15,000 USD (kayfabe) if they defeated all three.
 Scott was the second to run the gauntlet, with his second opponent being Ric Flair.
 Because the Four Horsemen clumsily interfered, Steiner beat Flair by pinfall.
-He would then get a title match against Flair at Clash of the Champions XIV: Dixie Dynamite on January 30, 1991, which ended in a time limit draw. and began teasing a heel turn when he teamed with Marcus Bagwell against Steve Austin and Brian Pillman on an Oct 10th, 1992 episode of WCW Worldwide.
+He would then get a title match against Flair at Clash of the Champions XIV: Dixie Dynamite on January 30, 1991, which ended in a time limit draw. and began teasing a heel turn when he teamed with Marcus Bagwell against Steve Austin and Brian Pillman on an October 10, 1992 episode of WCW Worldwide.
 During the match Bagwell was injured when he was attacked Arn Anderson and when Scott went to tag Bagwell he was unable to.
 An angry Scott then kicked Bagwell and slammed him into the ring where he was attacked by Austin and Pillman who then won the match.
-Scott would go on to win the WCW World Television Championship from Ricky Steamboat on October 17, 1992.
+Scott would go on to win the WCW World Television Championship from Ricky Steamboat on October 17.
 The heel turn which Scott was undergoing was later aborted upon the Steiner Brothers leaving WCW for the World Wrestling Federation after being lowballed on their contract renewal by then-WCW head Bill Watts.

 World Wrestling Federation (1992–1994)

 The Steiners left WCW in November 1992, with Scott vacating the WCW World Television Championship.
-They quickly signed contracts with the World Wrestling Federation, making their televised debut as babyfaces in an interview on the December 21, 1992, edition of WWF Prime Time Wrestling.
-During their WWF run, emphasis would be placed on their accomplishments at the University of Michigan, including using Michigan's fight song The Victors as their entrance music and wearing Michigan-themed ring attire.
+They quickly signed contracts with the World Wrestling Federation, making their televised debut as babyfaces in an interview on the December 21, 1992, episode of WWF Prime Time Wrestling.
+During their WWF run, emphasis would be placed on their accomplishments at the University of Michigan, including using Michigan's fight song "The Victors" as their entrance music and wearing Michigan-themed ring attire.
 They appeared on the debut episode of Monday Night Raw on January 11, 1993.
-They made their WWF pay-per-view debut on January 24, 1993 at the 1993 Royal Rumble, defeating The Beverly Brothers.
-At WrestleMania IX on April 4, 1993, the Steiner Brothers defeated The Headshrinkers.
+They made their WWF pay-per-view debut on January 24, 1993, at the Royal Rumble, defeating the Beverly Brothers.
+At WrestleMania IX on April 4, the Steiner Brothers defeated The Headshrinkers.

-Following WrestleMania IX, the Steiners began feuding with Money Inc..
-At King of the Ring 1993 on June 13, 1993, the Steiners and The Smoking Gunns defeated The Headshrinkers and Money, Inc. The following evening, at the June 14, 1993 television taping, the Steiners defeated Money, Inc. for the WWF Tag Team Championship in Columbus, Ohio.
+Following WrestleMania IX, the Steiners began feuding with Money Inc. At King of the Ring on June 13, the Steiners and The Smoking Gunns defeated The Headshrinkers and Money, Inc. The following evening, at the June 14 television taping, the Steiners defeated Money, Inc. for the WWF Tag Team Championship in Columbus, Ohio.
 (The Steiners were still babyfaces in the match despite Columbus being home to Michigan's archrival, Ohio State.)
-Money, Inc. regained the titles on June 16, 1993 at a house show in Rockford, Illinois, but lost the titles to the Steiners once again at another house show on June 19, 1993 in St. Louis, Missouri.
+Money, Inc. regained the titles on June 16, at a house show in Rockford, Illinois, but lost the titles to the Steiners once again at another house show on June 19, in St. Louis, Missouri.